 We can see examples of this all the time.
 The steam from a boiling pan of water will be very hot and might be at 100% humidity.
 It won’t be long before it meets with colder air and cool surfaces.
 Similarly, in the bathroom, hot steam from a nice bath will quickly fill the room and condense onto tiles, mirrors, and anywhere that lowers the air temperature and its water-retention levels (also known as ‘the dew point’).

-What can we do to manage condensation effectively and maintain health living conditions?
+What can we do to manage condensation effectively and maintain healthy living conditions?

 There are many factors of condensation and just as many different ways to respond.
-The very architecture and construction of your property will contribute – e.g. how well do the property’s surfaces ‘breathe’?
-How well or poorly insulated windows and walls?
+The architecture and construction of your property will contribute – e.g. how well do the property’s surfaces ‘breathe’?
+How well or poorly insulated are windows and walls?
 Is it naturally well ventilated?
-What is the building’s aspect and how much sunlight and ‘solar gains’ does it receive?
+What is the building’s aspect, and how much sunlight and ‘solar gains’ does it receive?
 And so on…

 Equally, the way the property is used will have a large impact on condensation.
 For example, is it currently serving as a busy office building? – In an active office, across an 8hr day, one person can exhale as much as 720ml of water into the office space (based on data from the Institute of Specialist Surveyors and Engineers).
 Does an occupant often dry the laundry inside?
 Is it a busy household with lots of cooking and frequent showers?